 - any loss or damages arising from the withdrawal or alteration of any third-party product or service; and/or

 - the Deliverables infringing third party Intellectual Property Rights or breaching other laws, where the Agency had previously notified the Client of a specific risk that the Deliverables infringed third party Intellectual Property Rights or breached laws and the Agency had obtained the prior approval of the Client to use such Deliverables notwithstanding such notified risk;

 and Client hereby indemnifies the Agency against any losses incurred by the Agency to the extent that such losses arise as a result of Client’s breach of clauses 4.3(b) and 4.3(d).

 5. CLIENT'S OBLIGATIONS & WARRANTIES

 5.1 The Client represents and warrants that:

-(a) it has full power and authority to enter into this Agreement;
+- it has full power and authority to enter into this Agreement;

-(c) to the best of its knowledge and belief, the Client Materials will comply with all applicable laws and regulations;
+- the Client Materials will comply with all applicable laws and regulations;

-(e) it is the beneficial owner of, or is entitled to provide the Agency with, the Client Materials.
+- it is the beneficial owner of, or is entitled to provide the Agency with, the Client Materials.

 5.2 The Client undertakes to: